ogamespec/gc-ipl/README.md

 **!!!
 For educational purposes only !!!**

 Project Goals:
-- Reverse engineering of retail `GameCube` bootrom (USA / NTSC version was used as reference)
+- Reverse engineering of retail GameCube bootrom (USA / NTSC version was used as reference)
 - Write own bootrom, based on IPL reversing
-- Use bootrom in gamecube emulators to have fun :-)
+- Use bootrom in GameCube emulators to have fun :-)

 Toolchain (mostly official):
-- `CodeWarrior` IDE for Nintendo `GameCube`
+- CodeWarrior IDE for Nintendo GameCube
 - Dolphin SDK
 - Dolwin debugger